run-llama/LlamaIndexTS/examples/mongodb/README.md

 ### Set up environment variables

-Copy the connection string (make sure you include your password) and put it into a file called `.env` in the root of this repo.
+Copy the connection string (make sure you include your password) and put it into a file called `.env` in the parent folder of this directory.
 It should look like this:

 ```
 MONGODB_URI=mongodb+srv://seldo:xxxxxxxxxxx@llamaindexdemocluster.xfrdhpz.mongodb.net/?retryWrites=true&w=majority